psychemedia/middle-english-romances/sir-amadace.md

 Sir Amadas seyd in that stonde:

-" The warst hors is worthe ten pownde
+"The warst hors is worthe ten pownde

 Of horn all that here gon:
 Sqwyar, yomon, and knave